spinnaker/governance/rfc/halyard-lite.md

 The current recommended way to deploy Spinnaker is by using Halyard.
 While Halyard has greatly simplified some aspects of installing and configuring Spinnaker, it has a number of shortcomings that are particularly apparent when deploying to Kubernetes.
-This document proposes replacing Halyard with a smaller tool that integrates better into the Kubernetes ecosystem.
-Throughout this document, the new tool is referred to by the temporary name _Halyard Lite_.
+This document proposes replacing Halyard with a smaller tool called _kleat_ that integrates better into the Kubernetes ecosystem.

 ### Goals and Non-Goals